 With Facebook penetrating 89% of US internet users, and Instagram with its very active user base follows closely at 32%; the scope is perhaps limitless.
-As such there are myriad ways your social media approach can be optimally structured in order to efficiently bring in the best results from social activity.
+Wasting these As such there are myriad ways your social media approach can be optimally structured in order to efficiently bring in the best results from social activity.

 Understand your Target audience and Set Goals